salesforce/omakase/readme.md

 #### Observe

-Besides `@Rework` and `@Validate`, there is one more annotation that can be used to make a subscription method.
+Besides `@Rework` and `@Validate`, there is one another annotation that can be used to make a subscription method.

 `@Observe` can be used in place of `@Rework` when your intention is to simply utilize information from the AST object and you do not intend to make any changes.
 In terms of execution order, `@Observe` and `@Rework` are equivalent.
 Currently the only difference `@Observe` makes is providing a better description of what the method intends to do.